yforster/MLTT-and-CT/README.md

 Target theory := MLTT plus

-- an inductive type $\Lambda$, similar to `Ast.term` in MetaCoq, reifying the syntax of MLTT + the constants we are introducing in the next lines
+- an inductive type $\Lambda$, similar to `Ast.term` in MetaCoq, reifying the syntax of MLTT + the constants we are introducing in the next lines.
+The constructors use the same symbol as the corresponding construction/constant but with an upper dot.

 - an evaluation relation $\downarrow : \Lambda \to \Lambda \to \square$